-Junos-FIPS enables you to configure a network of Juniper Networks routers in a Federal Information Processing Standards (FIPS) 140-2 environment.
+Junos-FIPS enables you to configure a network of Juniper Networks devices in a Federal Information Processing Standards (FIPS) 140-2 environment.

 The Junos-FIPS software environment requires the installation of FIPS software by a crypto officer.
 In Junos-FIPS, some Junos OS commands and statements have restrictions and some additional configuration statements are available.
 For more information, see the following resources:

-Common Criteria and FIPS Certifications—Provides links to guidelines for configuring devices running Junos OS so that the secure environment is in compliance with the requirements of public sector certifications such as Common Criteria (CC) and FIPS certification.
+Common Criteria and FIPS Certifications—Provides links to guidelines for configuring devices running Junos OS so the secure environment complies with the requirements of public sector certifications such as Common Criteria (CC) and FIPS certification.